royw/version_bumper/README.md

     change when version 2 is released)
   - other tools use the current PyPA standard key/value pair `project.version`
   - `project.version` is required to exist.
-  - if `tool.poetry.version` exists, then it will be mirrored when `project.version` is updated.
+  - if `tool.poetry.version` exists, then it will be updated when `project.version` is updated.
   - if `tool.poetry.version` does not exist, then `version_bumper` will NOT create it.